• Skip to content

 What is Clearing?
 Your questions answered

-Well, have a quick read through these Clearing FAQs.
+Have a quick read through these Clearing FAQs.
 From What is Clearing? to When does Clearing start?
-They'll help you understand what happens and are based on questions other students ask us.
+They'll help you understand what happens in Clearing and they are based on questions other students ask us.

 At Brighton everyone is friendly, like-minded and passionate about what they're doing, which makes it a really great environment to be a part of.